 But, let us take a deeper look into how it’s done.
 Here is a more transparent explanation of how we calculate this tab, and the different factors involved in obtaining the insights.

-For context, we use Facebook population as census data.
-From Facebook, we receive data on these socioeconomic areas:
+For context, we use Meta population as census data.
+From the Meta Ads API, we receive data on these socioeconomic areas:

 - education level

 - household income (only US)